NCI-CGR/QIIME_pipeline/README.md

 - Run the complete notebook
 - Save the report as html with the code hidden (see below for details)

+Update on 3/7/2023:
+1. Fix issues related to alpha diversity plots.
+2. Update on taxa plots of different sample categories.

 ### Running jupyter notebooks at CGR